Our 2018 season aboard Narrowboat Chrissie.

 industrial section North of Northwich.

-Marsh Lock, gives access onto the Manchester Ship Canal.
+Marsh Lock, below, gives access onto the Manchester Ship Canal.

 Still used for barges!
 But not commercially.